nager/Nager.Date/Src/Nager.Date/readme.txt

-Thanks for using the Nager.Date package (https://github.com/tinohager/Nager.Date)
+Thank you for using the Nager.Date package (https://github.com/tinohager/Nager.Date)
 ----------------------------------------------------------------
-Please star (★) this project on github!
+Please support this project with the award of a Github Star (★)

-Example code:
+Code examples:
 ----------------------------------------------------------------

-//Get all publicHolidays of a country and year var publicHolidays = DateSystem.GetPublicHoliday("DE", 2018);
+//Get all publicHolidays of a given year and country var publicHolidays = DateSystem.GetPublicHoliday(2018, "DE");
 foreach (var publicHoliday in publicHolidays)
 {
 	//publicHoliday...